 Due to COVID-19, OHSU’s operations have been modified.
-In compliance with current travel and event safety protocols, the Casey Community Outreach Program has temporarily suspended service through May.
+In compliance with current travel and event safety protocols, the Casey Community Outreach Program has temporarily suspended service.

 If you have questions, please send an email to firstname.lastname@example.org, and program staff will respond to urgent needs as quickly as possible until modified operations are lifted.

 For more information on OHSU’s response to COVID-19, please visit: COVID-19 ohsu.edu

 For some people, access to high quality medical care is beyond their reach.
 The OHSU Casey Eye Institute Community Outreach Program brings eye care into focus by providing free vision screenings to adults that identify common preventable and treatable eye conditions that often cause blindness,